 Can I Get Compensation for a Hit-and-Run Accident in Baltimore?

-Yes, there are several ways you may be able to recover compensation after a hit-and-run accident.
-If the hit-and-run driver is not apprehended or identified, you may be able to file an insurance claim with your own insurer.
+Yes, there are several ways you may be able to recover compensation as a hit-and-run victim.
+If the driver is not apprehended or identified, you may be able to file an insurance claim with your own insurer.

 In Maryland, drivers must carry a minimum of $30,000 in uninsured motorist (UM) bodily injury coverage and $15,000 in UM property damage coverage.
 You may be able to turn to these policies to cover your medical expenses, lost wages, pain and suffering, property damage, and other losses up to the limits outlined in your policy.